CreativeSDK/ios-getting-started-samples/Typekit UI Component/Guide/Guide.md

 Prior to using any Typekit APIs, you need to do the followings:

 1. Setup authentication using `AdobeUXAuthManager` class.
 Typekit Manager must have the app clientID from AdobeUXAuthManager.

+Use the following method to setup authentication with `AdobeUXAuthManager` class with tk_platform and tk_platform_sync as the additional scope lists.

+[[AdobeUXAuthManager sharedManager] setAuthenticationParametersWithClientID:YourClientID
+                                                               clientSecret:YourClientSecret
+                                                        additionalScopeList:@[@"tk_platform", @"tk_platform_sync"]];

 2. Call the `syncFonts` method at least once

 ```